nerovalerius/hbd_estimation_cnn/README.md

 The images have a grey background.
 We first introduce artificial backgrounds to the dataset.
 Three datasets are then created:
 * the original dataset with a grey background
-* the humanoids with a texture background
+* images with a texture background
-* the humanoids with a random single color RGB background
+* images with a random single color RGB background

-The goal is to detect the humanoids and be able to calculate their body dimensions.
+The goal is to calculate their human body dimensions.
 Monsters and humans should be differentiated.

 ## Abstract: